 - To search the packages, run the below command:

 This command will show you the Python Package Index.

-- Install an application using pip, run the following command:
+- Install an application using pip, and run the following command:

 pip install <package_name>

-- Remove a Python package installed via pip, use the following command:
+- Remove a Python package installed via pip, and use the following command:

 pip uninstall <installed_package_name>